 Conjunction of the Moon and the Pleiades: A Celestial Ballet on October 2nd, 2023

-This event, known as a conjunction, will see the waning gibbous moon gracefully glide close to the Pleiades, offering a unique opportunity to witness and capture the beauty of the night sky.
+This event, known as a conjunction, will see the waning gibbous moon gracefully glide close to the Pleiades.
+It offers a rare chance to capture their beauty.

 The best time to view the conjunction will be a few hours after sunset.
 Keep an eye on the east-northeast horizon as the celestial ballet unfolds